itspangler/geospatial-humanities-s2024/week/04_aesthetics/activity/historic-pop-africa-staging.md

 ## Tabular data

-Download the tabular data on population estimates for African countries between 1850 and 1950 [from Canvas](https://canvas.tufts.edu/courses/54475/assignments/399976).
+Download the tabular data on population estimates for African countries between 1850 and 1950, either [from the week 4 module in Canvas](https://canvas.tufts.edu/courses/54475/assignments/399976) or by clicking the link below:

-If you're already logged into Canvas, just click the link below and your download should commence:

 [![down]][data]

 The tabular data we'll be working with is a slightly processed version of [this dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl:1902.1/15281&studyListingIndex=3_bbe301ac817a8f240616b94fcc83).
-The author has written (Manning 2010:246) about why he composed this dataset:
+The author has written (Manning 2010:246) that he composed this dataset:

 > The findings... draw attention to the widespread assumptions of past observers that African populations were relatively small and that they were growing rapidly—in both colonial and precolonial eras.
 These pervasive assumptions were more than demographic estimates: they emerged out of ideologies that treated African societies as technically backward, politically immature, and socially elemental.
 Such views of African societies enabled observers to make aggregate generalizations without exploring the details of African social interaction.

+As you'll see in greater detail next week, counting people is a political action.
+In this case, the author is counting people (e.g., making demographic estimates across a historical time period) in order to debunk Eurocentric narratives about growth and chance in pre- and post-colonial African societies.

 When you encounter a new dataset, your first questions should always be: why does this exist?
 Where did the data come from?
 How was it computed?
+These are important questions to clarify before making a map.

 If you want, you can read more about how this dataset was actually created in Appendix A of the original `xls` spreadsheet: <https://doi.org/10.7910/DVN/ZP3PP1>

 Take a moment to open this dataset in Microsoft Excel.
 You should see something like: